vkhorozian/Project-3_Optimal-Trading-Indicator-Algo/README.md

 This project is a summary of project 1, 2 and 3 analysis insights for our investment research and algo trading strategies.

+# Project 3: Goals

+1. Data Collection and Processing:
+    - Data from projects 1 and 2 are the datasets that will be utilized in project 3.
+No additional data is required for project 3.
+    - Data preprocessing will involve additional analysis and summary of data insights from project 2.

+2. Data Analysis and Trading Insights:
+    - Isolate winning trading strategies within the subset population studied.
+    - Create portfolio of trades that maximize returns over the time period analyzed.
+    - Develop several trading/portfolio strategies depending on investor goals.

+3. Digital Trading Analysis Platform (DTAP):
+    - Develop a digital trading analysis platform that summarizes:
+    - Trading strategy performance by stocks, sectors and indexes
+    - Optimal portfolio of trades based on specific investment criteria.
+    - Winning portfolio strategies that provide efficient frontier return performance.

 **Project 1 Portfolio**:  This is a stock selection quantitative investment research-based portfolio designed to beat market indexes from a return/risk perspective.

 **Algo Trading Strategy 1 Portfolio**:  This is an algo trading portfolio selected based on the following criteria: